InformationSystemsAgency/standards/docs/user-satisfaction-widget/en.md

 ## Step-by-Step Integration Guide

-### Step 1: Choose Your Implementation Type
+### Step 1: Choose Your Integration Type

-Select an implementation type based on your needs:
+Select an integration type based on your needs:

 - **Henaket Integration**: Use this version if your service is built using the [Henaket design system](https://www.figma.com/community/file/1257654638425705295), optimized for visual compatibility.
 - **Standard Integration**: Use this version if integrating into existing (legacy) services not built with Henaket.